Splint3r7/web/_posts/BugBounty/2021-04-02-securing-rails-application.md

 system("ls", path)
 ```

-it's not recommended to fix command injection vulnerabilities using a blacklist method since they are prone to bypass using different encoding types. but if you do have to create a black then make sure you block these special characters from your user input.
+it's not recommended to fix command injection vulnerabilities using a blacklist method since they are prone to bypass using different encoding types. but if you do, then make sure you block these special characters from your user input.

 ```html
 bad_chars = [ '/', '\\', '?', '%', '*', ':', '|', '"', '<', '>', '.', ' ', ";", "&&", "||", "`", "&", "$" ]